Joint Operations: Typhoon Rising: Expansion pack

 On November 19, 2004, Novalogic released an expansion pack, Joint Operations: Escalation.
 The expansion pack was not a stand-alone release and required the original game be installed first prior to use.
 Escalation introduced new maps, weapons, and vehicles while focusing on an expansion of the conflict to other areas in Southeast Asia.
 Players had the option to use parachutes to jump out of helicopters or from elevated map locations.

 In October 2005, Novalogic released both Typhoon Rising and Escalation as a compilation set called Joint Operations: Combined Arms which made it possible to buy both games in a single boxed product.
 This was done as a marketing move by the game manufacturer and there is no difference in game play between a player who owns Joint Operations: Combined Arms and a player who owns separate copies of both Joint Operations: Typhoon Rising and Joint Operations: Escalation.

 On August 11, 2009 Navarre Corporation re-released the compilation as Joint Ops: Combined Arms Gold.

 Reception

 Typhoon Rising

 Typhoon Rising received "favorable" reviews according to video game review aggregator Metacritic.

 Joint Operations was a runner-up for Computer Games Magazine's 2004 "Best Multiplayer" award, which ultimately went to Unreal Tournament 2004.
+During the 8th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Typhoon Rising for "Computer First-Person Action Game of the Year", which was ultimately awarded to Half-Life 2.